Gregory Gabadadze: Research and career

+In 2019, Gabadadze was named the Divisional Dean for Science in the Faculty of Arts and Science at NYU, and in 2021, he expanded his administrative roles by becoming the Vice Dean for Research in Arts and Science at NYU.

+Controversy Over Faculty Dismissal

+In 2022 retired Princeton Professor Maitland Jones Jr. signed a one year contract with NYU to teach Organic Chemistry classes after he had retired from Princeton University in 2007.
+The contract was renewable only upon satisfactory performance.
+Gabadadze did not renew Jones' contract.

-In 2022, Gabadadze controversially fired NYU chemistry professor Maitland Jones Jr. after students complained that Jones's organic chemistry class was too hard.
-Jones's colleagues objected that Gabadadze set "a precedent, completely lacking in due process, that could undermine faculty freedoms and correspondingly enfeeble proven pedagogic practices.”
+In October 2022, a New York Times article reported that Gabadadze controversially fired Maitland Jones Jr. after students complained that Jones's organic chemistry class was arbitrarily graded and too hard.
+Some of Jones's colleagues objected that Gabadadze set "a precedent, completely lacking in due process, that could undermine faculty freedoms and correspondingly enfeeble proven pedagogic practices.”
 In the same article, NYU spokesman John Beckman noted Jones's course evaluations “were by far the worst, not only among members of the chemistry department, but among all the university’s undergraduate science courses" and that the professor had received many student complaints about his “dismissiveness, unresponsiveness, condescension and opacity about grading.”